Maria Luz Fernandez, Ph.D

 - Martha Nydia Ballesteros (8/01-12/05) (from joint appointment with CIAD)

-Current position: Senior Researcher: Centro de Investigación en Desarrollo y Alimentos, Hermosillo, Sonora, Mexico.
+Current position: Senior Researcher and Program Coordinator: Centro de Investigación en Desarrollo y Alimentos, Hermosillo, Sonora, Mexico.

 - Dimple Aggarwal (6/03-5/06)